FabricFabricPlatform

 Step 3 — Write the manifest

-import type { FabricModule } from "@fabric/platform/modules";
+import type { FabricModule } from "@fabricorg/platform/modules";

-import type { Prisma } from "@repo/database";
+import type { Prisma } from "@example/database";

 export const myVerticalModule: FabricModule<Prisma.TransactionClient> = {